 The symbol of light is found everywhere in the OT.
 It is the opposite of darkness.
 So the world of nature illustrates God’s ways.
 There’s a fit and match with his ways and nature, though nature can act unruly.
 In any case, here is the basic equivalents in the OT between light and darkness.
 Light speaks of truth over error; knowledge over ignorance; wisdom over foolishness.

-Just go to biblegateway.com and search for light.
+Just go to biblegateway.com and search the word light.
 Amazing hits.

 Jesus said he was the light of the world (John 8:12).
 Here he says kingdom citizens are the light of the world.
 Combining these two verses (despite what NT scholars are reluctant to do, combining John and the Synoptics), Jesus is the light first, and when we are in union with him, when we have entered his kingdom, his light shines through us.